alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

 # **High-Quality Medical Image Synthesis Using Transformer-Enhanced Denoising Diffusion Models**

 ## **Project Overview**
 In healthcare, medical imaging is crucial for accurate diagnosis, treatment planning, and monitoring of disease progression.
 Generating high-quality medical images for training machine learning models is challenging due to data privacy concerns and the need for large annotated datasets.
-This project proposes the development of a novel transformer-enhanced Super Resolution Denoising Diffusion Probabilistic Model (SRDDPM) to synthesize high-quality 2D medical images.
+This project proposes the development of a transformer-enhanced Cascaded Super Resolution Denoising Diffusion Probabilistic Model (SRDDPM) to synthesize high-quality 2D medical images.
 Leveraging transformer technologies within SRDDPMs aims to improve the stability and quality of generated images compared to existing methods like GANs and VAEs.
-The model will be trained and validated using multiple medical imaging datasets to ensure its ability to generate medically accurate and diverse synthetic images.
+The model will be trained and validated using the MRNet knee MRI dataset from Stanford University Medical Center.
 The expected outcome is a robust generative model capable of producing high-resolution medical images, significantly aiding in training AI systems without compromising data privacy.

 ## **Contributions**
 This project presents a Cascaded Super-Resolution DDPM consisting of three DDPM architectures: one designed to generate a lower-resolution image and the subsequent two cascaded to progressively upscale the image to a high resolution.
 The model is trained on the MRNet dataset, focusing on knee MRI images related to musculoskeletal abnormalities.
 The model is enhanced by utilizing a UNet architecture with a Swin-transformer block in the UNet's bottleneck layer for improved local and global feature learning, which is crucial for high-resolution medical images.